 Registering for the New Jersey Sex Offender Registry under Megan’s Law can destroy families and be devastating to your family and your reputation.
-Attorneys at Clark & Clark are aware of all the issues facing individuals charged with sexual offenses and the implications of Megan’s Law from both the defense and prosecutor’s perspective.
+Attorneys at Clark, Clark & Noonan, LLC. are aware of all the issues facing individuals charged with sexual offenses and the implications of Megan’s Law from both the defense and prosecutor’s perspective.

 What Is Megan’s Law in New Jersey?

 The intrusions set forth by Megan’s Law and Community Supervision for Life will impact an individual for the remainder of their life, unless they take steps to terminate their requirement.
 However, termination may only occur after a significant amount of time has lapsed (usually 15 years after completion of the sentence).